jekyll-store/engine/README.md

 * `CountriesStore` - The list of all countries.
 * `DeliveryMethodsStore` - The available delivery methods for the current address.
 * `DeliveryStore` - The currently selected delivery method and it's associated cost.
-* `DisplayStore` - The products to be displayed after filters have been applied.
 * `OrderStore` - The current state of the order with totals, adjustments and errors.
 * `PaymentOptionsStore` - The payment options.
 * `ProductsStore` - The list of all products.
 * `CheckoutStore` - (Used internally).

 For more information, consult the [Stores reference page](/docs/stores.md).

-## Filters

-Filters are simple functions that filter the products in a display.
-They have an associated precedence to make sure they are run in the correct order.
-The following is a list of the filters:

-* `PageFilter` - Paginates the display at the specified page number.
-* `RangesFilter` - Allows products with a field within the supplied ranges.
-* `SearchFilter` - Allows products with a field that contains the searched text.
-* `SortFilter` - Sorts products on a field in the specified direction.
-* `TagsFilter` - Allows products with a field that matches one of the supplied tags.

-For more information, consult the [Filters reference page](/docs/stores.md).

 ## Calculators